 - Must have US citizenship or show current VISA*

 - Should be considering a career in the animal care or animal training field

-If this is an opportunity that interests you, please forward your resume and cover letter to Cathy Schlott, at firstname.lastname@example.org
+If this is an opportunity that interests you, please forward your resume, cover letter, and reference letter to Christa Gaus at firstname.lastname@example.org

 Marketing & Communications Internship